Our Areas of Work

 Associated activities and getting involved

-Throughout each year NCACE runs annual workshops and an Ideas Pool to bring together researchers and arts and culture sector professionals for challenge-led ideas generation.
+Throughout each year NCACE runs various workshops, networking events and an annual Ideas Pool to bring together researchers and arts and culture sector professionals for challenge-led ideas generation.

 We awarded four micro-commissions, following our first Ideas Pool event.
 These small projects explored ideas to support better knowledge exchange and collaboration between the higher education and arts and cultural sector.
 The projects are complete and the NCACE Micro-Commissions Evaluation Report is now available to download.